dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 -->
 [!code-csharp[BeastAndRider](../../../samples/core/Modeling/ValueConversions/EnumToStringConversions.cs?name=BeastAndRider)]

-Conversions can be configured in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating%2A> to store the enum values as strings such as "Donkey", "Mule", etc. in the database:
+Conversions can be configured in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating%2A> to store the enum values as strings such as "Donkey", "Mule", etc. in the database; you simply need to provide one function which converts from the `ModelClrType` to the `ProviderClrType`, and another for the opposite conversion:

 <!--
             protected override void OnModelCreating(ModelBuilder modelBuilder)